Lantau Island Peak © Ching Ching Tsui

 Lantau is the largest of the 235 outlying islands in Hong Kong, being almost twice the size of Hong Kong Island.
 It is best known for its walking trails and beaches and provides a pleasant respite from crowds and shopping.
 The main arrival point to the island by ferry is at Mui Wo (Silvermine Bay).
 The finest beaches are located along the west coast, most notably Cheung Sha.
 Besides beaches, Western Lantau is the location of the Po Lin Monastery, the largest temple in Hong Kong.
 Beyond the doorstep of this vast temple is one of the world's largest outdoor Buddha statues.
 Aptly named Tian Tan Buddha (Big Buddha), the bronze statue sits contemplatively looking over the reaches of Ngong Ping Plateau.

-From the monastery buses will transport one to the quaint fishing village of Tai O. Here little wooden houses perch on stilts and much of life flows from the fishing industry that sustains it.
+From the monastery buses will transport visitors to the quaint fishing village of Tai O. Here little wooden houses perch on stilts and much of life flows from the fishing industry that sustains it.
 Lantau's north shore is predominantly a farming region.
 The main attraction here, however, is the historical Tung Chung Fort, which was built in the early 19th century as part of a short-lived attempt to suppress the opium trade and defend the coastal area from pirates.
 Six old Qing Dynasty cannons dating back to 1832 stand on the ramparts.
 Development has changed the landscape of the Northeastern stretches of Lantau, known as Discovery Bay.
 Here upmarket housing complexes, shopping malls, yacht clubs and golf courses promise to provide the ultimate designer lifestyle at a price.